obverter/obverter-web/_posts/2022-07-10-heavy-hitters.md

 Stay tuned, because there's one guy on the roster who's astonishingly bad at baseball — even though I'm sure he's a wonderful person.

----

 ## So Let's Put a Team Together

-Without getting into the weeds, let's agree that a modern baseball roster comprises 26 players — 13 pitchers and 13 not-pitchers.[^2]

-[^2]: For a long time, rosters were capped at 25 people during the first five months of the regular season — after which they'd expand to 40 people through the end of the playoffs.
+Without getting into the weeds, let's agree that a modern baseball roster comprises 26 players — 13 pitchers and 13 not-pitchers. {% sidenote 'sn-1' "For a long time, rosters were capped at 25 people during the first five months of the regular season — after which they'd expand to 40 people through the end of the playoffs.
 During World War I, the Great Depression, and World War II, rosters were exactly 24 people.
 Before then, it was “up to 25”.
-Since 2020, rosters have been set at 26, and then expanded to 28 from August 1.
+Since 2020, rosters have been set at 26, and then expanded to 28 from August 1." %}

-  For pitchers, teams generally carry **five starters** and **seven relief pitchers**, who are brought into games at opportune moments, or when the starting pitcher is worn out, or when the current pitcher starts throwing batting practice to the other team.
+For pitchers, teams generally carry five starters and seven relief pitchers, who are brought into games at opportune moments, or when the starting pitcher is worn out, or when the current pitcher starts throwing batting practice to the other team.

 For not-pitchers, most rosters include: